mhluska/ember-experiments/README.md

       this._super(controller, model);

       this.get('experiments').setup('experimentName', {
-        a: 50, // the provided int determins what percentage of users should receive this variation
+        a: 50, // the provided int determines what percentage of users should receive this variation
         b: 50
       });
     }